Skip to main content

 info

-Mathpix ignores all EXIF data for all images, particularly EXIF orientation.
+• EXIF data is ignored for all images, including EXIF orientation

-When sending an image file via multipart form-data, all options are sent as stringified JSON in a top-level options_json parameter.
+• When sending an image via multipart form-data, pass all options as stringified JSON in a top-level options_json parameter

-Request limits: 5 MB JSON body, 10 MB image download from URL, 2 MB base64-encoded image, 15 second URL download timeout.
-See Limits & Quotas for details.
+• Request limits: 5 MB JSON body, 10 MB image download from URL, 2 MB base64-encoded image, 15 second URL download timeout — see Limits & Quotas

 Request parameters